Verify Kryptos K4 Yourself

 - AMID GRAY / I MAP J: internal instruction card produced by the difference operator under the KYPT/ROSA basis switch.

-- K / C / S → T / Z / K: terminal-state closure under g_Z2 / standard alphabet.
+- K / C / S → T / Z / K: superseded by the rose-East rule at those cells; kept for history.

 - ANDER → KYARX: the Alexanderplatz / YAR-RAY witness via (f + g_Y)/STD, the only one of nine tested operations on the ANDER source that yields a YAR-containing output.